davidmcclure/hilt-2016/course/python.md

   ```

   This will make the `python` and `pip` (the Python package manager) executables available from the command line.

-1. Go to http://landinghub.visualstudio.com/visual-cpp-build-tools.
-Download and run the build tools installer.

 1. Change back into the `Projects` directory: `cd C:\Users\<username>\Projects`